Get E-Book

 DATABASE_URL=

 Safe defaults can be filled in.
 Sensitive or deployment-specific values should be blank or fake.
-A reviewer should be able to tell which keys exist without seeing a real credential.
+A reviewer should be able to see which keys exist without seeing a real credential.
+The real file stays local or comes from the deployment platform.

-File permissions still matter for local env files.
+File permissions still count for local env files -

 chmod 600 .env.local

-That command is Unix-specific, and Chapter 4 already covered permission bits.
-For this chapter, the relevant point is narrower: a local env file containing secrets should have a smaller read surface than source files.
+That command is Unix-specific, and the file-system chapter already covered permission bits.
+The point here is simple - a local env file containing secrets should be less readable than normal source files.

 .env.defaults